-In 2019 we rolled out Snap Pack across Denmark, UK, Norway, Germany and France.
+In 2019 we rolled out Snap Pack across Denmark, Estonia, France, Germany, Latvia, Lithuania and the UK.
 Ultimately, we estimate that Snap Pack could reduce our total use of secondary plastic packaging by more than 1,200 tonnes annually.
 That’s the same amount of plastic used to produce 60 million plastic bags.
 By reducing our use of fossil-fuel based packaging materials, it lowers the CO2 of our products and cuts plastic waste.

 Other areas of innovation include introducing recycled content shrink wrap in Denmark, Norway and Sweden.
 Currently containing 50-100% recycled plastic, we are working with partners to test the inclusion of more and different types of recycled plastic.